poe-lab/Gamma-Scripts/README.md

 Instructions for Automatic GAMMA Scorer

 A COMPLETE COPY OF THE INSTRUCTIONS (INCLUDING FOR RUNNING POWER ANALYSIS IS ON THE GOOGLE DRIVE FOLDER.
 THE FOLLOWING ONLY APPLIES TO THE EXAMPLE FILES THAT HAVE ALREADY UNDERGONE POWER ANALYSIS.
+- Use MasterScript2 on Baseline1 sample (already loaded in MasterScript2), and MasterScript for SEFL3 and 6FE.

 Run through MasterScript2
 - Add your scripts and functions to the path